PIXISREPO/PIXIS-CODE/README.md

 # PIXIS-CODE
 Drivers and Utilities for the PIXIS Project

-Place the LCD driver in /usr/lib/firmware
+Place the LCD binary driver in /usr/lib/firmware